 “Long-Term Care (LTC) coverage can help ensure that we successfully care for this generation.
 LTC coverage helps to pay for services that many seniors will need as they age, including board and care in a residential home; the support of a caregiver who would help with daily activities such as bathing, dressing, and eating and care for long-lasting or recurring illnesses.”

-While many of us will require long-term care services and supports as we get older, the advances in medical science have created more younger people who need extended care services.
+While many of us will require long-term care services and supports as we get older, the advances in medical science have created more younger people who need extended care services, so long-term health care is not limited to just the elderly.

 AHIP is advocating Congress to take a few simple steps to encourage more people to plan for the financial costs and burdens of aging.
 As more people plan in advance, it will provide more financial protection to American families and their future retirements.
 It will also protect welfare programs, like Medicaid, so that they will be available for the truly poor.

 AHIP is asking Congress to act on the following:

 - Allow employees to use “cafeteria plans” and “flexible spending accounts” to buy Long-Term Care Insurance (usually on a pre-tax basis).
-AHIP says by allowing Long-Term Care Insurance to be purchased under such pre-tax plans will make it even more affordable.
+AHIP says that allowing Long-Term Care Insurance to be purchased under such pre-tax plans will make it even more affordable.
 The law already allows individuals to use pre-tax money in Health Savings Accounts to pay for these policies.

 - Allow retirement plans to invest directly in Long-Term Care coverage.
 AHIP says this improvement will allow Americans to treat their Long-Term Care coverage like any other retirement plan investment.
 The impact on seniors’ tax revenue would be minimal because they would be using existing retirement plan savings to protect themselves from these expenses.

 - Allow employees to make additional contributions to their Health Savings Accounts (HSA) to pay for Long-Term Care Insurance plans.
 This allows employees to save more pre-tax dollars to buy Long-Term Care coverage for themselves and their spouses.